Oot, Damned Spoot!

 It so happened that I had a bunch of razor clams (or spoots) that I bought to try using instead of squid in my

 Incidentally, razor clams don't go lacy.
-In fact if you cut them up thinly and blanche them they just turn into rubbery bands.
+In fact if you cut them up thinly and blanch them they just turn into rubbery bands.

 What (very) little flavour they ever had seems to be just leached away.
 So no blanching.